← Back to Stories

 The Guardian

-• The inquiry found there was 'no genuine public interest' in the ODPP pitching the story
+• The committee found there was ‘no genuine public interest’ in the ODPP ‘proactively and surreptitiously’ pitching the story, which risked identifying the child

-• The inquiry heard evidence from ODPP media manager Sally Killoran about a meeting with Dowling and an external media adviser the day before the story aired
+• The inquiry heard evidence from ODPP media manager Sally Killoran about a meeting with Dowling and an external media adviser the day before the 2GB story aired

-• The external media adviser did not appear before the inquiry or make herself available to be served a summons
+• The external media adviser did not appear before the inquiry or make herself available to be served a summons to give evidence

 Source Articles